Vijay Sharma, Eternal VI, 2016

 this item is hidden to allow accordian items to begin closed.

-Southern India offers up a treasure trove of visual history through its impressive ancient temples, built by a succession of mighty dynasties, From the Pallavas to the Cholas, these beautifully decorated temples, covered with vivid and compelling sculpture, once acted as the religious, social and administrative centres of thriving communities.
+India offers up a treasure trove of visual history through its impressive ancient temples, built by a succession of mighty dynasties, From the Pallavas to the Cholas, these beautifully decorated temples, covered with vivid and compelling sculpture, once acted as the religious, social and administrative centres of thriving communities.
 The temples employed casts of thousands — priests, sculptors, engravers, carpenters, sacred parasol bearers, dancing girls, musicians, lamplighters, administrators, accountants and many more.
-This lecture explores the fascinating temple tradition of Southern India — a journey of 2,000 years.
+This lecture explores the fascinating temple tradition of India — a journey of 2,000 years.

 The Art Of Hinduism — Religion Of 33 Million Gods